Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Lessons/IntroProtocols.md

 <!-- Run this slideshow via the following command: -->
 <!-- reveal-md README.md -w -->
-# 📜 Day 1: Introduction to Protocols
+# ⛓ Intro to Protocols

 <!-- > -->